Murder of Simon Shotton: Pereira's first account

 At approximately 17:02 BST on 2 September, Pereira's first interview began.
-In her first interview, she stated that she had known Shotton, who she knew as 'Rio', since around May or June 2023, when her and Atkins started taking crack cocaine again.
+In her first interview, she stated that she had known Shotton, whom she knew as 'Rio', since around May or June 2023, when her and Atkins started taking crack cocaine again.
 She stated she knew him to be a crack and heroin user who had been involved in supplying those drugs to feed his habit.
 She stated she had known him for 'probably a few months' and that Shotton had visited the couples flat on one occasion to take drugs together.

 She added that on one occasion, Shotton had been at the address smoking crack cocaine with the couple.
 She noted how she felt 'uneasy' when Shotton injected drugs in the bathroom.
 After this, she stated he left the address, however, left his phone behind.
 After not returning to collect it for 'a few weeks', she decided to sell it, as she had no money and on 18 August, she and Atkins 'wanted some crack'.
 She added that if she saw him again, it would only have cost her £20 to get the phone back.
 She stated she was agoraphobic, so did not go out that much.

 Pereira was shown pictures of the package where Shotton's legs were located on the zig zags.
 Pereira replied that she would not be forensically linked to the tape or black bag when she was asked, but stated she had black bags and tape at her address that Atkins had told her he had been using to paint the utility room.
 She agreed that there was a similarity between the tape in the photos and the tape that Atkins had.

 Pereira stated that she was not aware that Shotton had been killed, had died or about any remains until she was told by police, not even watching the news regarding human remains being discovered on the zig zags.
 She stated that she had no role in the death or dismemberment of Shotton and did not know who was responsible for his death, dismemberment or disposal of his remains.
 She added she was not present when he died and when asked whether she was protecting anyone, answered: "No, no, no".
 Police asked whether she was concerned whether Atkins was involved, to which Pereira stated whilst she had thought about it, stated she had thought that he 'wouldn't do anything like that'.